-From Eqs.~\eqref{Fid1} and \eqref{fid2}, it is clear that the advantage of following one path over the other depends on the switch's initial state, in particular, the value of $\alpha$ and $\beta$.
-Since the initial state of switch, $|\alpha|^2\ket{\text{on}}\bra{\text{on}}+|\beta|^2\ket{\text{off}}\bra{\text{off}}$, would not have given any quantum advantage (when the reference basis is $\{\ket{\text{on}}, \ket{\text{off}}\}$), we expect that the resource behind the quantum advantage is provided by the superposition in the switch's initial state.
-Therefore, we want to explore the relation between the quantum coherence of the switch's state, which is a quantifier of superposition, and the advantage of the second path over the first one, in the context of the two protocols individually.
+From Eqs.~(\ref{Fid1}) and (\ref{fid2}), it is clear that the amount of quantum advantage depends on the control qubit's initial state, in particular, the value of $\alpha$ and $\beta$.
+Since the initial state of control qubit, $|\alpha|^2\ket{\text{on}}\bra{\text{on}}+|\beta|^2\ket{\text{off}}\bra{\text{off}}$, would not have given any quantum advantage (when the reference basis is $\{\ket{\text{on}}, \ket{\text{off}}\}$), we expect that the resource behind the quantum advantage is provided by the superposition in the control qubit's initial state.
+Therefore, we want to explore the relation between the quantum coherence of the control qubit's state, which is a quantifier of superposition, and the quantum advantage, in the context of the two protocols individually.

 The $l_1$-norm of quantum coherence, $C$, of a state, say $\sigma$, in an arbitrary but fixed basis $\{\ket{i}\}_i$, is given by~\cite{coh1, coh2, coh3}